-Serbia: Serbia’s EPS looks to boost hydroelectric power capacity17.
-May 2017. / News Serbia Energy
+Serbia: Serbia’s EPS looks to boost hydroelectric power capacity, News Serbia Energy

 Serbian utility Elektroprivreda Srbije has announced a US$656 million investment program aimed at increasing the output capacity of its hydroelectric power and thermal generating fleets.